Skara Brae – the name

 Skaw is generally thought to derive from the Old Norse skagi, meaning headland or promontory, so we have promontory mound.
 The problem with this is that Skara Brae does not sit on a headland, but beside one.

-While Marwick may be referring to a second, different navigation point, this seems unlikely as the instructions given for lining up the two points are the same.
+While Marwick may be referring to a second, different navigation point, this seems unlikely as the instructions given to line up the two points are the same.
 Instead, I wonder whether there was an error when Marwick’s handwritten article was transcribed for publication in The Orkney Herald in December 1891.

 Notes